rubensworks/PhD-Thesis/content/introduction.md

 Throughout the last centuries, we saw three major revolutions in bandwidth.
 First, the invention of the printing press in the 15th century drastically increased rate at which books could be duplicated.
-Secondly, there was the invention of radio and television in the 20th century.
+Second, there was the invention of radio and television in the 20th century.
 As audio and video are cognitively less demanding than reading, this lowered the barrier for spreading knowledge even further.
 Third, we had the development of the internet near the end of the 20th century,